 - Social media

-- Offline events
+- Offline events (for instance, conferences)

+It is impossible to explain how to find a developer for your startup without mentioning resume analysis.
 Resumes are the go-to way of showcasing skills and expertise to potential employers.
 Therefore, after you’ve aggregated a database of candidates, look through the candidates’ resumes to find out:

-- Skills, educational background, and hands-on experience relevant for your position
+- Hands-on experience relevant to your position

 - The last three to five years of job responsibilities